NUS-IDS/ems_mentalhealth/README.md

-This branch holds the submission materials for under-review demo paper for IJCAI-24 titled "Generating Theory-Grounded Responses for Mental Health Forum Questions"
+This branch holds the submission materials for the demo paper under review for IJCAI-24 titled "Generating Theory-Grounded Responses for Mental Health Forum Questions"
 <ol>
 <li>We provide compiled guidelines from multiple resources for treating sample EMSs in "Schema Interventions" (Compiled by Beng Heng Ang)